Nawaf-Aljar/Object-Dropper/readme.md

 - Falling objects that increase or decrease the score.

 - Winning and losing evaluation based on score.

 - Left and right controls using keyboard arrows.

 - Dynamic Start/Reset Button.

+- Countdown till game start

 ## Game Screenshots: